itpp-labs/website-addons/website_multi_company/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Most flexible way to deploy multi-database system is using `dbfilter_from_header <https://www.odoo.com/apps/modules/10.0/dbfilter_from_header/>`__ (check module description for installation instruction).

-In short, you need to add following line to your nginx config (other webservers are supported to -- see description of ``dbfilter_from_header``):
+In short, you need to add following line to your nginx config (other webservers are supported too - see description of ``dbfilter_from_header``):

     proxy_set_header X-Odoo-dbfilter [your filter regex]